kimberly-hu/eco395m-final-project/README.md

  Before running the analysis, install the necessary packages with `pip install -r requirements.txt`.To rerun the analysis, run the following codes stored in the code folder: `embedding.py`, `match.py`, and `widget.py`.

 1. Get vector embedding with `embedding.py`:
-   Run `code/embedding.py` to get all the embeddings for reviews in our database, and save them as a column in the “yelp” PostgreSQL database on Google Cloud Platform (GCP).
+   Run `code/embedding.py` to get all the embeddings for reviews in our database, and update the embedding column.
 This generating process might take some time.
 In our project, it took approximately 18 hours to generate vector embeddings for all 167,990 reviews.

 2. Get the recommended restaurants with `match.py`:
    Run `code/match.py`.
 It receives the user's query and uses `sentence tranformer: all-MiniLM-L6-v2` to get its vector embedding.
 Then it uses `PGvector` to generate the similarity between this input embedding and review embeddings saved in the database.
 It returns a list of up to 20 unique restaurants with the highest similarity and their information in a dictionary form.

 3. Create an interactive dashboard with `widget.py`:
+   Our dashboard utilizes Plotly and Mapbox to create the interactive map.
+Before running Streamlit, go to [Mapbox](https://www.mapbox.com/) and get a free token, then update the environment file in your repo.
+The public token is sufficient for this project.
 Run `streamlit run code/widget.py` to generate the interactive dashboard.
 Widget.py uses the Streamlit widget feature to take the user's query.
 Then it passes the user’s query to the match function in match.py and returns a list of matching restaurants with their names, categories, and addresses.
-Our dashboard utilizes Plotly and Mapbox to create the interactive map.
-Before running Streamlit, go to [Mapbox](https://www.mapbox.com/) and get a free token, then update the environment file in your repo.
-The public token is sufficient for this project.
-Matched restaurants’ locations will be displayed on the interactive map.
 Two URLs will be generated, a local URL and a network URL.
 Open either URL to obtain the finalized interactive dashboard.
+Matched restaurants’ locations will be displayed on the interactive map.

 ## V. Interactive Dashboard — Santa Barbara MealMapper
  Our interactive dashboard, Santa Barbara MealMapper is straightforward to use.